kramergroup/openImpala/README.md

-# Image Based Battery Modelling - Docker builds
+# OpenImpala - Docker builds

 This branch holds dockerized amrex build environments for the master branch.

 ## Amrex Build Environment

-The default container (`Dockefile`) provides a build environment for Amrex.
+The default container (`Dockerfile`) provides a build environment for Amrex.
 It pulls the latests Amrex source from their [git repository](https://github.com/AMReX-Codes/amrex), builds the Amrex library with embedded boundary support, but without MPI support, and constructs a minimal container with the compiled libraries.
 Only the header files are available in the runtime environment.

 | Folder             | Description         |